Pay disparity prompted this employee to resign, highlighting ongoing challenges in achieving fair pay in the workplace.

 Unfortunately, to their dismay, they found that the warehouse guy made slightly more than them sometime later.
 They shared, "That kinda stung.
 But again, dude works hard and puts in a lot of overtime and it wasn't a huge number, so I decided it wasn't a big deal."

 The employee then reveals that they "overheard" a conversation about someone who would replace them in their post once they got promoted.
-This conversation was severely upsetting as they find out that the new hire would be getting paid a much higher salary for the same designation without any added responsibilities.
+This conversation was severely upsetting as they found out that the new hire would be getting paid a much higher salary for the same designation without any added responsibilities.
 The manager, who they considered to be fair, did nothing to acknowledge the unfair practices that were taking place.

 Feeling cheated, the employee decided to confront them, to which the manager responded, "You have to buy people these days.
 And if you want to talk about this right now, then you'll be disappointed with the end result."
 Hearing this, the employee told him, "Told him not to worry and to keep the ad for the open position up as I won't be coming in anymore."
-They reflect that they needed a backup plan but would not continue in the same position with the kind of treatment they were getting.
+They reflected that they needed a backup plan but would not continue in the same position with the kind of treatment they were getting.

 Reddit users rallied around the employee and appreciated them for taking the right step.
 "This is unfortunately very common.
 Companies don't give current employees raises, but have to hire at an increased rate to the staff at least to the bare minimum," commented u/reala728.
 "You will always make more money starting a new job than getting a raise at your current one.
 Best of luck in your search!" noted u/No-Tap2373.